BrettBlox/GB-Bowlworks/src/cms/posts/applying-finish.md

 date: 2020-12-13T15:35:02.343Z
 title: Applying Finish
 ---
 I work every day at finding ways to simplify and perfect all aspects of my shop work.
-Over time, I have figured out way that work for me, that I'm completely happy with, and that don't come back to bite me down the road!!
+Over time, I have figured out ways that work for me, that I'm completely happy with, and that don't come back to bite me down the road!!

 When it comes to applying finish, I follow that old analogy of "KISS" or "Keep It Simple Stupid."
 I have two types of finish I apply, one for decorative pieces and one for pieces that need a food-safe finish.
 I'll discuss each type here.